spacekookie/poke/README.md

 Isn't that awesome?
 Naaaah?
 Naaaaah?
 C'maaaaaaan!

-Also you can disable that functionality by passing in a parameter to poke:
+Also you can disable ALL that functionality by passing in a parameter to poke:

 ```
 $> poke - super_server